 Left untreated, relationships can be affected, work performance suffers and people who are struggling can live a life that is increasingly limited by crippling anxiety or depression.
-It’s not uncommon for people experiencing mental health issues to self-medicate in the form of unhealthy behaviours (alcohol overconsumption, drug and substance use, gambling, etc.) which can then turn into addictions.
+It’s not uncommon for people experiencing mental health issues to self-medicate in the form of unhealthy behaviours (alcohol overconsumption, drug and substance use, gambling, etc.).

 If you’re experiencing mental health issues, you are not alone.
 According to the Canadian Mental Health Association, 1 in 5 people will experience a mental health issue or problem in any given year.
 By age forty, 50% of the population in Canada will have or have had a mental illness.
 Yet, people tend not to talk about it – there is still stigma attached to mental health issues.
 We wouldn’t even entertain the thought of walking around with a broken leg or punctured lung (no matter how we sustained the injury) without seeking help and attention.
 Yet, we are willing to do the equivalent with mental illness.
 We are willing to suffer in silence.